 Ginger Neilon’s Whyography is one of more than 30 stories featured in the “Whyography: Building a Brand Fueled by Purpose” book.
-100 percent of proceeds from book sales benefit the Fueled by Purpose micro grant fund for womxn-owned businesses.
+Proceeds from book sales benefit the Fueled by Purpose micro grant fund for women-owned businesses.
 To purchase the book, visit the Marketplace page.

 Ginger Neilon’s mom was rushed to the emergency room.
 It led to a shocking cancer diagnosis, a major surgery and an emotional hospital stay.
 “If anything happens, I’ll raise the girls,” Ginger promised.
 She was in her 20s and adored her two youngest sisters—ages 8 and 10 at the time.
 She treated them like they were her own daughters.
 She invited them for sleepovers at her house and chaperoned their school field trips.
 Ginger knew that kind of reassurance was what her mom needed.
 And she meant it.